Millville High School (New Jersey): Athletics

-The Millville Senior High School Thunderbolts compete in the American Division of the Cape-Atlantic League, an athletic conference comprised of parochial and public high schools located in Atlantic, Cape May, Cumberland and Gloucester counties that operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
+The Millville High School Thunderbolts compete in the American Division of the Cape-Atlantic League, an athletic conference comprised of parochial and public high schools located in Atlantic, Cape May, Cumberland and Gloucester counties that operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,260 students in grades 10-12, the school was classified by the NJSIAA for the 2022-23 school year as South, Group 4 for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
-The football team competes in the American Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as South, Group 4 for football for 2022-23.
+The football team competes in the American Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

 Since 1893, Vineland High School, in Vineland, has participated in an annual Thanksgiving football game with Millville High School.
-The rivalry is the one of the oldest public high school rivalries in the United States and the state's oldest, with Vineland leading the series 64-63-19, heading into the 2017 game.
+The rivalry is one of the oldest public high school rivalries in the United States and the state's oldest, with Vineland leading the series 64-63-19, heading into the 2017 game.
 The rivalry with Vineland was listed at 6th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".

 The boys' tennis team was the state overall co-champion in 1950 with Asbury Park High School, the first year that the state title was determined by playoffs.

-The boys track team won the Group IV spring track state championship in 1970, 1998 (as co-champion), 1999 and 2001.
+The boys track team won the Group IV spring / outdoor track state championship in 1970, 1998 (as co-champion), 1999 and 2001.

 The football team won the NJSIAA South Jersey Group IV state sectional title in 1975 and the South Jersey Group V title in 2016.
 The 1975 team finished the season with an 11-0 record after winning the South Jersey Group IV state sectional title by defeating defending champion Brick Township High School 22-12 in the championship game to snap Brick's 20-game winning streak.
 The team won the South Jersey Group V state sectional championship in 2016, defeating Toms River High School North by a score of 22–16 in the tournament final.

 Field hockey coach Claudia E. McCarthy, inducted into the New Jersey Coaches Hall of Fame in 1990, won her 500th game in 2011 in her 41st season as a coach, with a win against Middle Township High School.
 She became the fifth coach to reach 500 field hockey victories.

 The girls track team won the indoor relay state championship in Group IV in 2019.

 The girls spring track team was the Group IV state champion in 2019.